hyperion-ml/hyperion/egs/voxceleb/v1/README.md

-# VoxCeleb
+# VoxCeleb Version 1

-Recipe for the VoxCeleb Task
+Recipe for the VoxCeleb Speaker Verification Task using several flavors of x-Vectors

 ## Training Data